flyteorg/flyte/flytectl/docs/source/gen/flytectl.rst

-.. _flytectl:
+.. _FlyteCTL:

-flytectl
+FlyteCTL
 --------

-flyetcl CLI tool
+FlyteCTL CLI tool

 Synopsis
 ~~~~~~~~

-flytectl is CLI tool written in go to interact with flyteadmin service
+FlyteCTL is CLI tool written in go to interact with Flyteadmin service

 Options
 ~~~~~~~